 What is comprehensive credit reporting?

-Previously, your credit report mainly shows your ‘bad’ credit behaviour such as defaults and other credit infringements and bankruptcies.
+Previously, your credit report mainly showed your ‘bad’ credit behaviour such as defaults and other credit infringements and bankruptcies.
 Now, your comprehensive credit report also includes positive information like your repayment history.
 So if your credit report or credit history shows that you manage your debt well, this is viewable to credit providers.

 This is good news…